 Wipe the outside and inside rim of your paint tin before sealing it.
 This prevents spreading any paint drips and will make it easier to re-open.

 Finally, fold the edges of your drop cloths towards the middle so you don’t spill any drips on surrounding surfaces.

-If you have any other tips or advice, please feel free to leave a comment below – we love hearing from you!
+We hope you found our top 10 painting tips guide helpful.
+If you have any other tips, tricks or advice, please feel free to leave them in the comments below.
+We love hearing from you!